 - Proof of 501c3 status or public shelter eligibility.

-- Written description of the animal needing surgery.
+- Written description of the animal needing surgery, or which has had a limb surgery within the last 30 days.
 Include name, age, breed, reason for amputation, and location.

 - Link to adoption info page for animal including photos and/or link to YouTube video(s) of the animal when available.